AEADataEditor/aeadataeditor.github.io/_next/guidance/preparing-for-data-deposit.md

 ---

 This document describes how to best prepare a replication package for an AEA journal.
-Much of the guidance here is not specific to our journals - in fact, we will link to other websites for tutorials, best practices, etc. The best moment to do the preparation described here is, in fact, when you start the project, not once you have had your manuscript conditionally accepted.
+Much of the guidance here is not specific to our journals - in fact, the document links to other websites for tutorials, best practices, etc. The best moment to do the preparation described here is, in fact, when you start the project, not once you have had your manuscript conditionally accepted.
 However, all steps here can and have been successfully performed at the point of conditional acceptance.

 ## Data Citations